This article is part of Brown University Interview’s Diversity in the Air Force series

 The great part about military service is the longer that you’re in, the stronger bonds get.
 You are often only spending a couple of years in various experiences: pilot training, an operational unit, or time in combat.
 Regardless of experience, that bond tends to stay there.
 By virtue of being in the military, everyone usually kind of goes their separate ways.
 But those bonds, especially with those that stay in the military, are very, very strong.

 Keeping in touch professionally through my research or my Air Force work helps.
 If I have a question for the Air Force folks, I would wonder if I know anybody in that area and look it up.
-I would find for example, “one of my really good friends is leading the effort.”
+I would find, for example, “One of my really good friends is leading the effort.”
 It has gotten to an interesting point in my career where I actually know people in different places who can help answer my questions.

 When operating within the Air Force, what is the balance between the human touch points when achieving objectives?

 I like to think of it actually as synchronization, instead of balance.
 Hard objectives and human touch will always be balanced depending on what you’re trying to look for.
-But, you can really synchronize to the specific target.
+But you can really synchronize to the specific target.

 That is the challenge, right?
 Every big organization has to struggle with synchronizing the human and objective sides.
-Where I grow concerned, especially from the diversity & inclusion perspective, is when there’s all of one, or all of the other.
+Where I grow concerned, especially from the diversity andinclusion perspective, is when there’s all of one, or all of the other.
 If it is all objective, that is great, but we are not dealing with humans.
 We would become what everybody worries about: being just a number in the Air Force.
 Nobody cares.
 If it is all human, all the human faults can now play a big factor.

 Before the Racial Disparity Review, there were a few of our processes that were almost all human.
 For example, hiring for important jobs, such as four-star executives.
-Understandably, this process should lean on the human side, because you are dealing with personalities, high-stress environments, etc. But, there was very little quantifiable science.
+Understandably, this process should lean on the human side because you are dealing with personalities, high-stress environments, etc. But, there was very little quantifiable science.
 As soon as I saw that, the hairs on the back of my neck stood up.

 Maybe I’m just too much of an optimist.
 I like to lean toward the human side because of the Air Force’s sprawling bureaucratic meritocracy.
 The system is very well suited for the science piece, as long as it’s included.
 But there is also the human element.
 If you ignore the human element, it is going to come out in the quantifiable piece.

-I know that you led the effort to change the officer selection process within the Air Mobility community.
+You led the effort to change the officer selection process within the Air Mobility community.
 How have you improved the board selection process to make it more inclusive?

 First, we created a working group that specifically looks at this issue.
 We brought in groups of people from diverse backgrounds: professional experiences, ethnicities, races, genders, and careers.
 Civilians as well.
-Then, we repeated that process for every single kind of quantifiable piece.
+Then we repeated that process for every single kind of quantifiable piece.

 It was amazing how many results we received.
 We discovered that such simple, simple rephrasing could make the process more accessible.

 When this was brought to our senior leaders, you could see very clearly their intent was to do well.
 How do we make this better?
 How do we improve it?
 Moreover, this was a different journey for every single individual.
 In the end, every single one of them wanted to make this better and strengthen the organization.
-So, I was excited to see nobody that “flipped the table” and ran out.
+So, I was excited to see that nobody “flipped the table” and ran out.
 Everyone was very interested in how we do this and how we do better.

 How do you think people can best eliminate personal bias?